Clinical Evidence

 Still pools residual urine above the balloon — the stagnant reservoir driving bacterial colonization remains1

-Still places 38–55g on the trigone — biopsy-confirmed inflammation within 6 hours11
+Still exerts sustained pressure on the trigone — biopsy-confirmed inflammation within 6 hours11

 Still associated with removal trauma — 30.9% report pain, bleeding, or discomfort2